Interior Design Hotel Switzerland

 This probably explains my multiple interests and passions, such as travel, discovery and interior design.
 Hence, visiting unique hotels in the Swiss Alps not only satisfies my aforementioned passions, but also my love for nature.
 So when I heard that a new hotel with bold design had opened its doors in Flims, I had to go and see it for myself.

 If you are looking for a rustic alpine experience then The Hide may not be your first choice.
-On the other hand, if you are looking for a fresh approach to the alpine experience with all imaginable conveniences at your doorstep, then The Hide Hotel Flims is the place for you!
+On the other hand, if you are looking for a fresh approach to alpine chic with all imaginable conveniences at your doorstep, then The Hide Hotel Flims, member of Design Hotels, is the place for you!
 As the famous 1920’s interior decorator Billy Baldwin once said: “Comfort is perhaps the ultimate luxury.”

 Happy stylish discoveries!